-Children and young people cared for by Park Foster Care are made aware of the Complaints Procedure by the Supervising Social Worker when they first move in with their foster carers, and provided with a Children's Guide giving contact details of who to contact about any aspect of their care.
+Children and young people cared for by Park Foster Care are made aware of the Complaints Procedure by the Supervising Social Worker when they first move in with their foster parents, and provided with a Children's Guide giving contact details of who to contact about any aspect of their care.
 They will also be provided with the MOMO App to enable them to share their feelings and thoughts with the SSW in a less direct way should they wish to.

-Foster Carers, Staff and Placing Authority Social Workers are provided with information about Park Foster Care's Complaints Policy through documentation, induction and Foster Home Plans.
+Statement of Purpose Page 26 of 28 Foster Parents, Staff and Placing Authority Social Workers are provided with information about Park Foster Care's Complaints Policy through documentation, induction and Foster Home Plans.